dsandstrom/roller_authentication/README.md

 # RollerAuthentication
-Simple Authentication Gem for use in test and development enviroments.
+Simple Authentication Gem for use in test and development environments.

 Made for https://github.com/dsandstrom/task_roller